stackbit-projects/superb-aluminum-91875/content/pages/index.md

         content: >-
-          I found out about Farmer Joe from the restaurant I worked at, and we had such a great relationship with this vendor that I ended up becoming a personal customer as well.
+          I found out about Farmer Joe from the restaurant I worked at, and we had such a great relationship with this vendor that I ended up becoming a personal customer and ordering boxes for my home as well.
   - section_id: call-to-action
     type: section_cta
     title: This Is Call To Action Block!